-- 38. It is important to note that the definition of an insurance contract in IFRS 17 is not a legalistic definition and that the definition addresses the substance of the agreement with a policyholder and not its legal form.
+- 38. It is important to note that the definition of an insurance contract in IFRS 17 is not a legalistic definition and that it addresses the agreement's substance with a policyholder and not its legal form.
 For this reason, a contract that is not an insurance contract from a legal perspective could be an insurance contract from an accounting perspective. - 39.
-A medical benefit plan or contract entered into with a member is an insurance contract as defined by IFRS 17, to the extent that: - It transfers a risk other than a financial risk to the scheme (for example, the risk that the member may seek medical treatment); - There is no certainty as to whether the member will seek medical treatment; when the member will seek medical treatment; or how much will be payable by the medical scheme if the member seeks medical treatment; and - The member (i.e. policyholder) is adversely affected by the insured event (i.e. loss arising from the occurrence of a health event), and the medical scheme agrees to compensate the member for these costs. - 40.
-A reinsurance contract is defined by IFRS 17 as an insurance contract issued by one entity (the reinsurer) to compensate another entity for claims arising from one or more insurance contracts issued by that other entity (underlying contracts).

-- 41. Within a medical scheme context this definition needs to be considered in respect of commercial reinsurance contracts as well as capitation agreements where the medical scheme has transferred significant risk to a third-party provider.
-Therefore, a contract held by a medical scheme will meet the definition of a risk transfer arrangement and be accounted for in terms of IFRS 17 if: - The contract meets the definition of an insurance contract; and - The reinsurer/provider compensates the medical scheme for claims arising from one or more insurance contracts issued to members. - 42.
-A medical scheme shall apply IFRS 17 to all medical benefit plans or contracts that are insurance contracts, as defined by IFRS 17.
+A medical benefit plan or contract entered into with a member is an insurance contract as defined by IFRS 17, to the extent that: - It transfers significant insurance risk, other than financial risk, to the scheme (i.e., the risk that the member may seek medical treatment); - There is a specified uncertain future event, i.e. there is no certainty as to whether the member will seek medical treatment, when the member will seek medical treatment, or how much the medical scheme will need to pay if the member seeks medical treatment; and - The member (i.e. policyholder) is adversely affected by the insured event (i.e. loss arising from the occurrence of a health event), and the medical scheme agrees to compensate the member for these costs. - 40.
+IFRS 17 defines a reinsurance contract as an insurance contract issued by one entity (the reinsurer) to compensate another entity for claims arising from one or more insurance contracts issued by that other entity (underlying contracts). - 41.
+Within a medical scheme context, this definition needs to be considered in respect of commercial reinsurance contracts and capitation agreements where the medical scheme has transferred significant risk to a third-party medical service provider.
+Therefore, a contract held by a medical scheme will meet the definition of a risk transfer arrangement and should be accounted for in terms of IFRS 17 if: - The contract meets the definition of an insurance contract, and - The reinsurer/service provider compensates the medical scheme for claims arising from one or more insurance contracts issued to members. - 42.
+A medical scheme shall apply IFRS 17 to all medical benefit plans/ contracts that meet the definition of insurance contracts, as defined by IFRS 17.
 In applying IFRS 17, the medical scheme will be viewed as the insurer in respect of insurance contracts that it issues and as the cedant in respect of risk transfer arrangements that it holds.